MateuszMaslanka1/UserListSystem/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Start Application

+1. In the console, go to the project folder `\UserListSystem`
+2. Add package typing in console `npm i`
+3. Run Application typing in console `npm start` or `ng serve --proxy-config proxy.conf.json`

 ## Code scaffolding